fossabot/Application/README.rst

 Creating a component
 --------------------

-Subsequently you will be added in the documentation details on how to create a component for the Pedal Pi.
+Subsequently will be added details in the documentation on how to create a component for the Pedal Pi.
-It is currently recommended to view the API documentation.
+For now, you can check the blog post `Building a Pedal Pi Component - Pedalboard selector`_

+.. _Building a Pedal Pi Component - Pedalboard selector: https://pedalpi.github.io/blog/building-a-pedal-pi-component-pedalboard-selector.html

 Maintenance
 -----------